 But over the past six months, my mindset has begun to change.
 Rather than feeling a burden of responsibility to be a “good environmental citizen” on my own, I am finding ways to work with others.

 I rarely wrote letters or called congresspeople on my own.
 It intimidated me, but even more importantly, I felt like tiny toad trying to call out to all the other species in the Chihuahuan Desert.
 Yeah, a few other toads might hear and understand me, but most of the other toads and other species could not even hear me.
 So, I croaked to myself and my friends and family.

 Now, however, I belong to a group that takes political action.
 We call and write and hold one another accountable for that work.
-It is still not my strong suit (we introverts hate phone calls), but I do more of it.

 What has been most important to me, though, is finding people who want to collaborate to create positive stories.